Mauya/health-enrol/README.md

 * MongoDB - A No-SQL database which is a repository for the project data [mongoDB](https://www.mongodb.com/)
 * Dashboard deployed by Heroku

+### Testing
+* Testing was on going using developer and debugging tools in console.
+Also the inbuilt highlighter in graph.js helps pick errors quickly.